-- 1. Copy pairings for distribution to coaches and debaters.
-After all teams have registered, meet with the coaches to distribute pairings.
-If the decision has not been made whether or not to alter (break) brackets to prevent teams from the same school from debating each other, meet with the coaches and decide before the tournament begins. - Hand out ballots to judges.
+- Copy pairings for distribution to coaches and debaters.
+After all teams have registered, meet with the coaches to distribute pairings (or push out to them electronically).
+If the decision has not been made whether or not to alter (break) brackets to prevent teams from the same school from debating each other, meet with the coaches and decide before the tournament begins. (see discussion concerning breaking brackets on the following page) - 2.
+Distribute ballots to judges (or push out to them electronically).
 If you plan to use coaches as judges, avoid having a coach judge his own team.
 Judges should not have access to information about a team's affiliation or record in the tournament.
 Judges should not to discuss their decisions with other individuals or judges before completing their ballots. - 3.
 Check to make sure that all rooms are unlocked and that the debate rounds have started. - 4.
 Collect and check each ballot after each round.
-Before releasing a judge, ballots should be checked to see that:
+Before releasing a judge, ballots should be checked to see that: - a decision has been given (affirmative or negative), - teams have been correctly identified as affirmative or negative, - Speaker points have been awarded (maximum of 30), (low point was confirmed as intentional by judge, if given) - Speaker ranks have been given (1, 2, 3 and 4 with no ties), - reasons (comments) for decision have been written, and - the judge has signed the ballot. - 5.
+Distribute ballots for the next round.
+Be careful to avoid assigning a judge to a group of debaters they may have previously judged. - 6.
+Begin tabulating results.
+Double check the recording of each round.